NilsNiggemann/PMFRG.jl/README.md

 I recommend setting up a new evaluation environment for each project.
 If you use the same for everything, you might not be able to reproduce plots you made a while ago, because the plotting package or the evaluation package may have changed.

 ## Implementing your own lattices
 Of course you will eventually have to implement lattices which are not included already, change the couplings, or even remove symmetries.
-As long as you feed a valid geometry struct from `SpinFRGLattices` to the FRG code (which is quite minimalistic), it should not be necessary to make direct changes to the library. `SpinFRGLattices` contains mostly helper functions to make your life easier.
-Documentation of how to use it to implement new lattices is found soon in the repository `git@gitlabph.physik.fu-berlin.de:niggeni/spinfrglattices.jl.git`
+As long as you feed a valid geometry struct from [`SpinFRGLattices.jl`](https://gitlabph.physik.fu-berlin.de/niggeni/spinfrglattices.jl) to the FRG code (which is quite minimalistic), it should not be necessary to make direct changes to the library. [`SpinFRGLattices.jl`](https://gitlabph.physik.fu-berlin.de/niggeni/spinfrglattices.jl)) contains mostly helper functions to make your life easier.
+Documentation of how to use it to implement new lattices is found soon in the repository.